markchil/gptools/docs/source/index.rst

     k = gptools.SquaredExponentialKernel(param_bounds=[(0, 1e3), (0, 100)])

 You will have to pick appropriate numbers by inspecting the typical range of your data.

 Furthermore, you can include an explicit mean function by passing the appropriate :py:class:`~gptools.mean.MeanFunction` instance into the `mu` keyword::

     gp = gptools.GaussianProcess(k, mu=gptools.LinearMeanFunction())

+This will enable you to perform inference (both empirical and full Bayes) for the hyperparameters of the mean function.
+Essentially, :py:mod:`gptools` can perform nonlinear Bayesian regression with a Gaussian process fit to the residuals.

 You then add the training data using the :py:meth:`~gptools.gaussian_process.GaussianProcess.add_data` method::